Positioning, Navigation, and Timing

 The E.O. directs the federal government and critical infrastructure owners and operators to take actions to identify and promote the responsible use of PNT services.
 DHS is well positioned to execute the PNT EO.
 In 2018, the DHS Secretary signed into action the DHS PNT strategy which synchronizes interagency PNT efforts across the Department to build resilience by enhancing coordination and collaboration within DHS and the private sector.

 This E.O. is a major step forward to addressing risk to this capability; focusing not only on more secure sources of PNT, but more secure systems that rely on PNT data.

 Read the full E.O.

 - Best Practices for Improved Robustness of Time and Frequency Sources in Fixed Locations

-- CISA Insights: Global Positioning System (GPS) Interference *new resource
+- CISA Insights: Global Positioning System (GPS) Interference

 - DHS S&T's GPS Receiver Allow List Development Guide